 Mental Health First Aid at Work actively betters the lives of people in the workplace by providing employers with an actual plan to help their employees.
 Thus far, 40 employers have trained over 1,300 people in Mental Health First Aid at Work, including Aetna Inc., George Washington University, real estate developer Lendlease Group and the health-care technology companies Cerner Corp. and Netsmart Technologies.

 In the coming year, an additional 6,000 employees will be trained in the program, meaning an additional 6,000 people will be able to recognize and respond to mental health and substance use challenges in their workplaces and among their peers.

-“There’s a growing recognition that mental health and addiction problems are having an impact in many ways, driving up health care costs and absenteeism,” said Betsy Schwartz, the vice president of public education and strategic initiatives at National Council for Behavioral Health.
+“There’s a growing recognition that mental health and addiction problems are having an impact in many ways, driving up health care costs and absenteeism,” said Betsy Schwartz, the vice president of public education and strategic initiatives at National Council for Mental Wellbeing.
 “Companies know that’s true.”